Monday, December 7, 2015

 We stopped at Lucy Buffett's Lulu's for dinner.

-We ordered the Sea Food Sampler with iced tea to drink.
+We ordered the Seafood Sampler with iced tea.

-It had been a long day we were both too tired to do anything else.
+It had been a long day, and we were both too tired to do anything else.

-The next morning we slept a little later, got dressed went down for breakfast.
-We came back upstairs packed our bags, and checked out of the hotel.
+The next morning, we slept a little later, got dressed, and went down for breakfast.
+We came back upstairs, packed our bags, and checked out of the hotel.

 We rode to Pensacola, Florida.

-We rode through the historic area of Pensacola, touring the Historic Village and taking many pictures.
+We rode through the historic area of Pensacola, toured the Historic Village, and took many pictures.

-The village consists of twenty properties in the Historic District which includes the Museum of Commerce and Industry, Julee Panton Cottage, Manuel Barrios Cottage, the McMillen House, Lavalle House Lear-Rocheblave House, Dorr House, and the Old Christ Church.
+The village consists of 20 properties in the Historic District, including the Museum of Commerce and Industry, Julee Panton Cottage, Manuel Barrios Cottage, the McMillen House, Lavalle House, Lear-Rocheblave House, Dorr House, and the Old Christ Church.
 All were closed on Sunday.

 We also walked through the park, stopping to take pictures of the T.T.
 Wentworth Florida State Museum and many other historic state buildings in the historic town.

-Some of the famous people that have eaten here are American Pickers, Neil Armstrong and Gene Cernan (Astronauts), Elton John, Steve Martin, and Mariah Carey just to name a few.
+Some of the famous people who have eaten here are American Pickers, Neil Armstrong and Gene Cernan (Astronauts), Elton John, Steve Martin, and Mariah Carey, just to name a few.

 Old Christ Church 1832

-We stopped for gas in Cantonment Florida near the Paper Mill which was giving off an awful vapor of steam.
+We stopped for gas in Cantonment, Florida, near the Paper Mill, which was emitting an awful cloud of steam.

 We ate lunch at Burger King.